Skip to content Skip to navigation

 Lockdown has seen a surprising return of tie-dyeing as a fun activity for kids and a creative home-school project, but did you know you can create your own natural dyes and inks the old fashioned way with nothing but food leftovers?

 That's right - there's another use for our amazing range of fruit and veg!
 Not only does our organic produce taste incredible and compost nicely, you can use the leftovers to create a whole array of beautifully-coloured dyes and inks.
 As well as tie-dyeing, you can use them for all kinds of creative home projects, from colouring yarn, paper and playdough, or for watercolour-style painting.
+There's plenty of professional artists who make their own ink and dye in an effort to make their creations sustainably and cut down on waste.

 So if you want to get crafty and take your recycling to the next level, why not try out this artsy way to use up your food waste?